Meet Aaron Trecartin, AIA

 Architect, Husband, Father, Dog Lover, Preservation Enthusiast, Sailor

-A proud Dallas native, Aaron has architecture degrees from Texas A&M University and The University of Texas at Arlington and is a registered architect in Texas.
-Prior to launching Building Block, Aaron is an experienced architect with over $500MM and 3MM square feet of built work across North Texas and the US.
-He is a member of the American Institute of Architects (AIA), Preservation Dallas, White Rock Boat Club, Munger Place Church, and is actively involved in his neighborhood.
+A proud Dallas native, Aaron holds architecture degrees from Texas A&M University and The University of Texas at Arlington and is a registered architect in Texas.
+Before founding Building Block, he gained extensive experience with more than $500 million in projects and over three million square feet of built work across North Texas and beyond.
+He is a member of the American Institute of Architects (AIA), Preservation Dallas, the White Rock Boat Club, and Munger Place Church, and is actively involved in his neighborhood.